"Do You Have Before-And-After Pictures Of Your Chest?" Asks Jake

 Lots of patients asks me, “Adam – What the heck did you use to make your scars disappear?”

+The answer to that question is one word… MEDERMA.
+While there are lots of ointments and Vitamin E gels available for scar healing, my research showed that Mederma had some good science and research behind it.
 I applied the Mederma gel to my scars every other night for the first six weeks after my surgery.
-If you are interested to try Mederma, I believe the company still has a $2.00 discount coupon at their website.
+If you are interested to try Mederma, I believe the company sometimes offers a $2.00 discount coupon at their website.

 Keep on tickin!